-(ii) initial study reports (or system assessments); and
+(ii) initial study reports (or system assessments),

-(iii) regional transmission plan
+(iii) regional transmission plan; and

+(iv) Information regarding Long-Term Regional Transmission Needs:

+the Long-Term Regional Transmission Needs discussed in the interregional transmission coordination meetings;

+any interregional transmission facilities proposed or identified in response to Long-Term Regional Transmission Needs;

+the voltage level, estimated cost, and estimated in-service date of the interregional transmission facilities proposed or identified as part of Long-Term Regional Transmission Planning;

+the results of any cost-benefit evaluation of such interregional transmission facilities, with such results including both any overall benefits identified (which may occur across multiple transmission planning regions), as well as any benefits particular to each transmission planning region; and

-(collectively referred to as “Annual Interregional Information”).
+the interregional transmission facilities, if any, selected to meet Long-Term Regional Transmission Needs.(collectively referred to as “Annual Interregional Information”).

 The CAISO will post its Annual Interregional Information on its website according to its regional transmission planning process.
 Each other Planning Region may use in its regional transmission planning process the CAISO’s Annual Interregional Information.
 The CAISO may use in its regional transmission planning process Annual Interregional Information provided by other Planning Regions.